Tangerine-Community/Tangerine/README.md

 docker run -d --name tangerine-server-container -p 80:80 tangerine-server-image
 ```

-Now add an entry to our `/etc/hosts` file to point to the IP address your Docker is running so that it responds at the hostname of `tangerine`.
-Then go to `http://tangerine/` in your browser.
+Now add an entry to our `/etc/hosts` file to point to the IP address of your Docker so that it responds at the hostname of `local.tangerinecentral.org`.
+Then go to `http://local.tangerinecentral.org/` in your browser.

 Get into a running container to play around.
 ```